 - Student's name

-- Address

-- Telephone listing
+- Student's age

-- Electronic mail address
+- State unique student identifier number

-- Photograph
+- Class or grade

-- Date and place of birth

-- Major field of study

-- Dates of attendance
+- Dates of enrollment

-- Grade level

-- Participation in officially recognized activities and sports
+- Participation in officially recognized activities

-- Weight and height of members of athletic teams
+- Membership on athletic teams, weight and height of members of athletic teams

-- Degrees, honors, and awards received
+- Degrees, honors, and awards

-- The most recent educational agency or institution attended
+- Post-high school plans, the most recent educational agency or institution attended,

-- Student ID number, user ID, or other unique personal identifier used to communicate in electronic

-systems but only if the identifier cannot be used to gain access to education records except when

-used in conjunction with one or more factors that authenticate the user's identity, such as a PIN,

-password, or other factor known or possessed only by the authorized user

-- A student ID number or other unique personal identifier that is displayed on a student ID badge, but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user.
+- Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user.

 FERPA permits the disclosure of PII from students' education records, without consent of the parent or eligible student, if the disclosure meets certain conditions found in § 99.31 of the FERPA regulations.
-Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent or eligible student, § 99.32 of the FERPA regulations requires the school to record the disclosure.
+Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent or eligible student, § 99.32 of the FERPA regulations regulations requires the school to record the disclosure.
 Parents and eligible students have a right to inspect and review the record of disclosures.
 A school may disclose PII from the education records of a student without obtaining prior written consent of the parents or the eligible student -